Xinzhe-Ni/NCG/Function/README_Function.md

 This is a description of functions in NCG program.
-It needs to be emphasized that CompMaxSR, CompNS, CompS, CompSRana, DoIntegPPI and DoSCENT are from github: https://github.com/aet21/SCENT.
+It needs to be emphasized that "DoIntegPPI" and "DoSCENT" are from github: https://github.com/aet21/SCENT and "DoSCENTalt" is an altered version of "DoSCENT".
 Signaling entropy in SCENT program is replaced by NCG.
 Here are the details: